alexandertornede/extreme_algorithm_selection/README.md

 ### Download and Structure
-The benchmark dataset can be downloaded from this Github repository: (benchmark_dataset)[benchmark_dataset.zip].
+The benchmark dataset can be downloaded from this Github repository: [benchmark_dataset](benchmark_dataset.zip).
 Be aware that it expands to over 300 MB during decompression.
 The structure of the files is as follows.

 The zip file contains three CSV files:
 * dataset_metafeature_new.csv: Each line corresponds to a dataset from the OpenML benchmark and its associated metafeature representation.
 The first element in the line is the OpenML ID of the dataset whereas the second element is the feature representation described above.